 have pierced hundreds of bottle caps.

-The black bottle caps (below) come with
+Black bottle caps (on Amazon) often come with

 sticky resin domes.

 Resin is fine but I prefer the weight of glass domes rather